JordanPegleyCyber/Portfolio/README.md

 ---

 ## 🤖 About Me
 I’m passionate about defending the digital world!
 I’m currently completing a Master’s in Cyber Security at UNSW, specialising in **threat detection**, **SIEM monitoring**, and **digital forensics**.
-With hands-on experience in tackling security challenges and a focus on real-world solutions, I’m working towards making an impact in SOC operations and incident response.
+With hands-on lab experience in tackling security challenges and a focus on real-world solutions, I’m working towards making an impact in SOC operations and incident response.

 ---

 ## 💻 Key Skills
 - 🛡️ **Threat Detection & SIEM**: Experience with log analysis and monitoring tools to identify security risks.
-- 🔍 **Digital Forensics**: Hands-on work with **FTK Imager** and **Autopsy** to conduct in-depth investigations and evidence collection.
+- 🔍 **Digital Forensics**: Hands-on lab work with **FTK Imager** and **Autopsy** to conduct in-depth investigations and evidence collection.
 - 🔒 **Penetration Testing**: Familiar with **Kali Linux**, **Metasploit**, **Nmap**, and conducting vulnerability scans.
 - ⚙️ **Programming**: Foundational knowledge of **Python**, **C** and **Assembly** for navigating data analysis and security tasks.
 - 🤝 **Collaboration & Leadership**: Proven ability to work effectively in teams, lead projects, develop training programs and solve complex problems.